wohaco/despace/venera_7.md

 Due to change in the composition of the scientific equipment in the lander and the cycloram of its functioning, it was necessary to increase the capacity of the battery.
 Instead of nickel-cadmium, a lead-zinc battery was installed.
 For 15 days before the approach to Venus on command from the Earth produced its charge from solar panels.

-In connection with the increase of almost 100 kg of the mass of the lander in comparison with the lander [Venera 5, -6](venera_5_6.md), it was necessary to facilitate the orbital compartment as much as possible.
+In connection with the increase of almost 100 ㎏ of the mass of the lander in comparison with the lander [Venera 5, -6](venera_5_6.md), it was necessary to facilitate the orbital compartment as much as possible.
 All scientific equipment was removed from it, except the cosmic particle counter.